HealthEquityEvidenceCentre/HEEC/analysis/dispensing/analysis.md

 populations from 6.3555109^{8} to 3.7056728^{8} (or from a ratio of 1.3574056 to 1.2133413)

-# Do prescribing contribute more than other payment types?
+# Do prescribing contribute more to funding inequality than other payment types?

 First, we categorise all payments into 7 types: Global Sum, IT & Premises, PCO, QOF, Contracted services, Prescribing, and COVID.
 We then